Dmytro Bulatov: Kidnapping and torturing

 The kidnapping of Bulatov was widely condemned, including by the High Representative of the Union for Foreign Affairs and Security Policy, Catherine Ashton.

 Fresh from medical care in Lithuania, Bulatov went to Germany to visit his relatives.
 On 15 February 2014, he held a press conference at Checkpoint Charlie Museum in Berlin where he again accused Medvedchuk of his kidnapping, but said: “That’s only a suspicion.”
 He confirmed that he would re-join protests in Ukraine and would not seek asylum.

 On February 24, Dmytro Bulatov returned to Ukraine.

-Now, the Ministry of Internal Affairs of Ukraine is carrying out an investigation into the kidnapping of Dmytro Bulatov.
+Now [when?], the Ministry of Internal Affairs of Ukraine is carrying out an investigation into the kidnapping of Dmytro Bulatov.
 Operational-Investigations Group is investigating five cases, including intimidation in relation to social and political activity.

 Politics

 In February 2014, Bulatov was appointed as the Minister of Youth and Sports in the first Yatsenyuk Government.
 He began reforms in the areas of sports and physical culture.
 However, in the second Yatsenyuk Government, he did not return.
 Bulatov also did not participate in the 2014 Ukrainian parliamentary election.

-Six months before the end of his ministership, Bulatov was drafted into the Ukrainian army, where he fought in the War in Donbass until his draft period ended in July 2016.
+Six months before the end of his ministership, Bulatov was drafted into the Ukrainian army, where he fought in the War in Donbas until his draft period ended in July 2016.

 In the summer of 2018, Bulatov was appointed Deputy Chairman of the State Reserve Agency.
 He was fired from this position in September 2019.